ucsb-cs48/s20/_lab/lab00_sb.md

 You should see a log of the deployment in the screen.
 When it is finished, there will be an "Open App" button where you can open up the URL for your app.

+The app will probably crash the first time you try to bring it up.
+This because you need to do one additional step, namely to configure the app for Google OAuth.

+This step involves:
-Note that while the app may come up, Google OAuth may not work immediately.
-To get it to work, you may need to do some additional configuration.
-That involves adding the address of your Heroku app as an additional redirect URI for your Google OAuth app.
+* adding the address of your Heroku app as an additional redirect URI for your Google OAuth app.
+* configuring the secrets in `secrets-heroku.properties` (similar to secrets-localhost.properties)
+* running the `setHerokuEnv.sh --app yourHerokuAppName` command.

-That step is explained here: <https://ucsb-cs48.github.io/topics/oauth_google_setup/>
+That step is explained in detail here: <https://ucsb-cs48.github.io/topics/oauth_google_setup/>

 # Troubleshooting